fatma-oz/Jamk-data-analytics-works/README.md

 # Jamk-data-analytics-works

-This notebook contains the assignments I did in the JAMK data analytics course.
+These notebooks contain the assignments I did in the JAMK data analytics course.